rimthong/astro-rimthong/src/content/blog/custom-gpts-exploration.md

 # Exploring the Potential of Custom GPTs: A Journey into AI Customization

 The advent of custom GPTs, as announced at OpenAI's latest developer event, has sparked a wave of enthusiasm among tech geeks.
-Intrigued by this that trend, I decided to take this new feature for a spin.
+Intrigued by this new trend, I decided to take this new feature for a spin.
 This exploration aimed to answer several questions: Could custom GPTs transcend the limitations of pre-set chat prompts?
 Is it feasible to equip them with specialized knowledge sources?
 And importantly, how do these customizations enhance user experience and the accuracy of the AI's responses?

 ## Experiment 1: Pole Instructor AI